hormoz-lab/stem-cell-sim/README.md

 The following should be done in a high-performance computing environment.

 The files ET1_tree.txt and ET2_tree.txt contain the trees corresponding to the ET1 (34 year old) and ET2 (63 year old) patients respectively.
-To run ABC on the trees, first open the makefile and make sure that every occurence of main.cpp is changed to main3.cpp.
+To run ABC on the patient trees in the same way as in the manuscript, first open the makefile and make sure that every occurence of main.cpp is changed to main3.cpp.
 Then open main.cpp, and change line 102 to be:

 ```
 sim.samplePosterior(0.0225, 0, outputFiles);